The Menin Road (painting): Background

 In September 1914, the British government set up a propaganda department at Wellington House to influence domestic and overseas opinion.
 In 1916 Wellington House established a section to distribute films and publications such as War Pictorial and argued for practising artists to be sent to the Western Front.
-In 1916, Max Aitken had established the Canadian War Records Office (CWRO), aiming to create an artistic and photographic record of the activities of Canadian forces.
+In 1916, Max Aitken had established the Canadian War Records Office (CWRO) aiming to create an artistic and photographic record of the activities of Canadian forces.
 In February 1918, Aitken was made head of the new British Ministry of Information (MoI) and subsequently established the British War Memorials Committee (BWMC).
-The BWMC which began recruiting artists to compile a record of the war in France and at home.
+The BWMC began recruiting artists to compile a record of the war in France and at home.
 Paul Nash had spent the spring of 1917 in the Ypres Salient and returned there as an official artist in November that year.
 Along with Christopher Nevinson, Nash made a special study of the experience of the Third Battle of Ypres.